Phantom Stock PlansBy

 7. Will the payment of the benefit be in one lump sum or spread over a period of time?

 8. How many “phantom” shares will be initially granted?
 Will there be any crediting for the equivalent of any cash dividends, stock dividends, or stock splits which would be attributable to the phantom shares?
-Keep in mind that the “phantom” shares while not direct equity interests in the company, dilute the existing equity of the company’s shareholders.
+Keep in mind that the “phantom” shares while not direct equity interests in the company, dilute the existing equity of the company’s shareholders by reducing assets by the value of the new obligations.

 9. How will the valuation of the company be conducted in order to determine the value of the shares?
 The associated costs of the valuation need to be incorporated into the decision to implement a phantom stock plan.